Sea otter: Mexico

-Historian Adele Ogden described sea otters are particularly abundant in "Lower California", now the Baja California Peninsula, where "seven bays...were main centers".
+Historian Adele Ogden described sea otters as being particularly abundant in "Lower California", now the Baja California Peninsula, where "seven bays ... were main centers".
 The southernmost limit was Punta Morro Hermoso about 21+1/2 mi south of Punta Eugenia, in turn a headland at the southwestern end of Sebastián Vizcaíno Bay, on the west coast of the Baja Peninsula.
 Otter were also taken from San Benito Island, Cedros Island, and Isla Natividad in the Bay.
 By the early 1900s, Baja's sea otters were extirpated by hunting.
 In a 1997 survey, small numbers of sea otters, including pups, were reported by local fishermen, but scientists could not confirm these accounts.
 However, male and female otters have been confirmed by scientists off shores of the Baja Peninsula in a 2014 study, who hypothesize that otter dispersed there beginning in 2005.
 These sea otters may have dispersed from San Nicolas Island, which is 300 km away, as individuals have been recorded traversing distances of over 800 km.
 Genetic analysis of most of these animals were consistent with California, i.e. United States, otter origins, however one otter had a haplotype not previously reported, and could represent a remnant of the original native Mexican otter population.